Interactive Experimental Design

 How does live music creation work?

-What are the live music mechanisms that would need to be integrated with movement?
+What are the live music processes/tools that would need to be integrated with movement?

 How will I combine these?

-How can integrate my research findings to design a prototype to be used during a performance?
+How can I integrate my research findings to design a prototype to be used during a performance?

 How can we determine movement?